tim-smart/effect-io-ai/effect/Schedule-minuteOfHour.md

 # minuteOfHour

-Cron-like schedule that recurs every specified `minute` of each hour.
-It triggers at zero second of the minute.
-Producing a count of repeats: 0, 1, 2.
+Creates a schedule that recurs every specified minute of each hour.

-NOTE: `minute` parameter is validated lazily.
-Must be in range 0...59.
+**Details**

+This schedule triggers once per hour at the specified `minute`, starting exactly at `minute:00` (zero seconds).
+The schedule produces a count of executions (`0, 1, 2, ...`), representing how many times it has run.

+The `minute` parameter must be between `0` and `59`.
+It is validated lazily, meaning an invalid value will cause errors only when the schedule is executed.

 To import and use `minuteOfHour` from the "Schedule" module: